 - Attend PAS annually to present

 Meeting Requirements: The majority of the reviewers’ work will be conducted via email.
 The more reviewers, the fewer proposals will be requested of each individual to score.
 There will be two rounds of applications.
 The first round will require scoring and feedback of initial proposals.
-The second round will require scoring and feedback of full proposals in addition to a study section phone call for each offered funding path to determine award recipients.
+The second round will require scoring and feedback of full proposals in addition to a study section via videoconference for each offered funding path to determine award recipients.